urbanairship/connect-java-library/README.md

  currently provides two simple implementations: InMemOffsetManager stores the offset in memory and InFileOffsetManager writes and reads the offset from a file named after the relevant app key.
 The OffsetManager implementation is passed into the MobileEventConsumerService as it's built, and will be internally used for reconnecting (but not the original connection).
-The included offset managers default the offset to begin at "0" and will update the value after the stream's first disconnection.
+The included offset managers will update the value after the stream's first disconnection.

 ```
         OffsetManager offsetManager = new InFileOffsetManager("app key");